 Following this Binoche completed work on A Thousand Times Good Night (2013)for Norweigan director Erik Poppe in which she plays a war photographer who struggles to balance the dangers of her profession with her family life.
 Appearing opposite Nicolaj Coster-Waldau, Binoche was lauded for her convincing performance.
 A Thousand Times Good Night won several significant awards including the Grand Prix at the 2013 Montréal International Film Festival and the Founder’s Award at the Chicago International Film Festival in the same year.

 The romantic dramedy Words and Pictures (2013)with Clive Owen from veteran director Fred Schepisi was premiered at the 2013 Toronto Film Festival.
 Set in a New England prep school, Binoche and Owen star as an Art teacher and an English teacher pitted against each other in competition between her students’ pictures and his students’ words.
-Despite being praised for their performances, Words and Pictures failed to find approval from critics and had only a lackluster theatrical run.
-The film features original artwork that was created by Binoche for her role.
+Despite being praised for their performances, Words and Pictures failed to find approval from critics and had only a lacklustre theatrical run.
+The film features original artwork created by Binoche.

 Unexpectedly, Binoche next made a short appearance in Gareth Edwards’s Godzilla (2014), which was theatrically released in May 2014.
 In response to surprise at her involvement in a studio blockbuster, Binoche confirmed that she accepted the role after receiving a letter from Edwards in which he referred to her as “The Queen of Acting”.
 The film won positive reviews and was a box-office success around the world.